 - Organize - Put it in the right place

 - Reflect - Review your places

 - Engage - Do it.

-When I started the process in 2005, I sat down to capture everything.
+When I started the process, I sat down to capture everything.
 My friend told me his kick off process which I used.
 It was an amazing experience.

 I started with a Sharpie and a stack of Post-It notes.
 I then picked something as my ’thought pile’ from which to work.
 In my case, it was an armchair.
 I then emptied my brain.
 As an idea came to me I would write it on the Post-it or walk across my apartment to grab what I was thinking about and put the item or Post-It on the armchair.

 I did this for a couple hours.
 In the end, I sat there in amazement at what I was carrying around in my head.
 I wish I had taken a picture.
 The seat on the chair had things piled to the top of the seat back.
 The entire chair and stuff on the chair was completely covered in Post-It notes.